exploit-io/THM/recovery/README.md

 16. Flag 2 reveals in the panel: `http://$TARGET:1337/`

-# ⛳️ Reverse Engineering: Flag X
+# ⛳️ Reverse Engineering: Down to 🐰 Rabbit Hole 🕳️

-19. Last File we need to analyze is `/bin/admin` which the malware adds:
+17. Last Modified File is `/bin/admin` which the malware adds:

 ![admin file](images/19-admin-file.png)